Santorum scores easy win at Kansas caucuses

 In Ozawkie, a town of 645 that attracted many from the surrounding farm country on caucuses day, Santorum was clearly sweeping the vote.
 Local party leaders noted his lead as they were counting up the ballots with red stickers.

-Santorum won 33 of the 40 Kansas delegates, and Romney the other seven, according to unofficial results from the Kansas Republican Party.
+Santorum looked set to win 33 of the 40 Kansas delegates, and Romney the other seven.

 Taking the fight for the White House far into the Pacific Ocean, Romney quietly picked up more delegates over the weekend.
 He won all nine delegates in the U.S. territory of Guam and nine in the U.S. commonwealth of the Northern Mariana Islands, nearly 8,000 miles from Washington.